helluvamatt/mediator/README.md

 ### Series season handling

-A season pack of a TV series needs to be handled.
-One method is to treat a season as a collection of episodes, iterating through each one with some assumptions in metadata application.
+~~A season pack of a TV series needs to be handled.
+One method is to treat a season as a collection of episodes, iterating through each one with some assumptions in metadata application.~~ Season packs are now handled by iteration on a directory.
+It's dirty; maybe a future enhancement would be to make a SeasonPack subclass of MediaBuilder?

 ### Library restoration and migration